What can I be seen for at the Urgent Care Clinic?

 What is the process for seeing patients amidst the COVID-19 pandemic?

-Patients are registered over the phone and screened for any COVID-19 symptoms
+Patients are registered on line or in person and screened for any COVID-19 symptoms

 Can I be tested for COVID-19?